2013 Austria 1 oz Silver Philharmonic BU

 Coin Highlights:

-- Contains 1 oz of .999 fine Silver.
+- Contains 1 oz of .999 fine silver.

 - Multiples of 20 are packaged in mint tubes.
 Multiples of 500 are packaged in gray “Monster Boxes.”
 All other coins will be in protective packaging.